athomasoriginal/dotfiles/README.md

 just as a sanity check:

 - restart computer
-- verify iterm2 preferences are read from dotfiles
+- verify iterm2 preferences are read from dotfiles.
+To do this:
+  - Open `iterm2`
-  - load preferences from custom folder
+  - load preferences from custom folder and enter the `path/to/profiles`
-  - path/to/profiles
   - Custom theme
     - ensure the symlink was executed correctly
-- Make sure .zshrc is symlinked correctly
+- verify `.zshrc` is symlinked correctly

-## Setup Explained

-The `setup.sh` file is going to do all the heavy lifting and automate as many hings as we can.
-It will perform the following tasks in order:

-- Install Brew
-- Brew install everything in the [Brewfile]
-- Symlink dotfiles
-- Set the default shell environment to zsh
-- Setup preferred macOS settings

 ## Gotchas